 There are certain regulatory obligations that may be needed and should be considered prior to engaging with a supplier.
 Collaborating with UPS for sourcing and supplier engagements will help ensure compliance with these and other obligations.
-The following are examples of these types of assessments
+Following are examples of these types of assessments and reporting obligations.
+This list is not all inclusive and is meant to be a guide: